 A 2021 study published by the European Journal of Epidemiology found that a child with in-utero acetaminophen exposure was 21% more likely to be diagnosed with ADHD.
 There is a growing body of scientific and epidemiological studies that the use of acetaminophen impacts fetal brain development.
 It is theorized that acetaminophen disrupts neurodevelopment and, in turn, child development.

 We believe the science linking Tylenol to ADHD is very strong and also shows a dose-dependent causal relationship.
-The team at Dolman Law Group is presently handling a large number of Tylenol ADHD claims.
-We anticipate our legal team will file numerous Tylenol ADHD lawsuits over the coming months.
+The team at Dolman Law Group is monitoring these Tylenol ADHD claims and hope the MDL is reinstated so all injured children and families receive the justice and compensation they deserve.

 Contact Dolman Law Group for Help With Your Tylenol Autism Lawsuit